prof-rossetti/georgetown-opim-557-201803/projects/retirement-savings-calculator/project.md

 ![a screenshot showing a message box displaying the user inputs](display-inputs.png)

 The table below provides a framework for you to translate these information inputs into VBA variables.
+However, don't feel obligated to declare the same datatypes, and depending on your interface there are situations where you might not be declaring datatypes at all.

 info input | suggested variable name | variable datatype | example value
 --- | ---  | ---  | ---